tytydraco/yessleep/out/The_Sound_of_Thunder.md

 I could feel the handle try to turn.

-There came a flash of light, and another crash of thunder shook the house, and for a brief moment, I could see my room in all its detail, as normal as it had ever looked before, before it faded as quickly into the night.
+There came a flash of light, and another crash of thunder shook the house, and for a brief moment, I could see my room in all its detail, as normal as it had ever looked before, before it faded as quickly into the dark.

 “I asked if you’re in there, you little worm!” the man’s voice screamed inside my head.